Frobenius-Poincar\'e function and Hilbert-Kunz multiplicity: Background material

 \subsection{Hilbert-Kunz multiplicity}

 Hilbert-Kunz multiplicity is a multiplicity theory in positive characteristic.
 We refer readers to \cite{HunekeExp} for a survey of this theory.
-In this subsection, $k$ is a field of characteristic $p>0$. \begin{definition} Let $R$ be a finitely generated $\N$-graded $k$-algebra (or a Noetherian local ring); $J$ be a homogeneous ideal (or just an ideal) such that $R/J$ has finite length.
-Given a finitely generated $\Z$-graded $R$-module $N$ (or just a finitely generated module when $R$ is local), the \textit{Hilbert-Kunz multiplicity} of the triplet $(R,J, N)$ is defined to be the following limit
+In this subsection, $k$ is a field of characteristic $p>0$. \begin{definition} Let $R$ be a finitely generated $\N$-graded $k$-algebra; $J$ be a homogeneous ideal such that $R/J$ has finite length.
+Given a finitely generated $\Z$-graded $R$-module $N$, the \textit{Hilbert-Kunz multiplicity} of the triple $(N,R,J)$ is defined to be the following limit

-\end{definition} The existence of the limit in the \Cref{HK multiplicity} was first established by Monsky (see \cite{MonExist}).\\\\ The Hilbert-Kunz multiplicity of any local ring is at least one.
+Similarly one can define the Hilbert-Kunz multiplicity of a triple $(S,I,M)$- where $I$ is any finite co-length ideal in a Noetherian local ring $S$ and $M$ is a finitely generated $S$-module. \end{definition} The existence of the limit in the \Cref{HK multiplicity} was first established by Monsky (see \cite{MonExist}).\\\\ The Hilbert-Kunz multiplicity of any local ring is at least one.
 Moreover, under mild hypothesis, it is exactly one if and only if the ring is regular; see Theorem 1.5 of \cite{WY00} and \cite{HuYao}.
 These two facts suggest that Hilbert-Kunz multiplicity is a candidate for a multiplicity theory.
-In general, rings with Hilbert-Kunz multiplicity closer to one are expected to have better singularities; see \cite{BE} and \cite{GN}.\\\\
+In general, rings with Hilbert-Kunz multiplicity closer to one are interpreted to have better singularities; see \cite{BE} and \cite{GN}.\\\\

 Unlike the usual Hilbert-Samuel function, the structure of the Hilbert-Kunz function $f(n)= \lambda(\frac{N}{\bp{J}{n}N})$ is rather elusive.
 We refer interested readers to \cite{SecCoef}, \cite{Teixeira}, \cite{Flag}.